-Outcome: Brand awareness among target audience increased by 30%
+Outcome: Increased brand awareness among target audience by 30%

 The client asked to convey the message that every entrepreneur is a superhero.
 We wanted to make this story more down-to-earth and relatable for every viewer.
 So we added a twist where we transition from the imagination to the real world and show that our heroes are only human.